openintegrationhub/openintegrationhub/Guidelines/ServiceAPIGuidelines.md

 # JSON Guidelines

-## MustProperty names must be always camelCase
+## Must: Property names must be always camelCase

 ## Should: Array names should be pluralized